1993 Motorcraft Quality Parts 500

 The 1993 Motorcraft Quality Parts 500 was the fourth stock car race of the 1993 NASCAR Winston Cup Series season and the 34th iteration of the event.
 The race was originally scheduled to be held on Sunday, March 14, 1993, but was postponed by nearly a week due to the 1993 Storm of the Century that affected a majority of the American East Coast.
-The race was ran on Saturday, March 20, in Hampton, Georgia at Atlanta Motor Speedway, a 1.522 mi permanent asphalt quad-oval intermediate speedway.
+The race was run on Saturday, March 20, in Hampton, Georgia at Atlanta Motor Speedway, a 1.522 mi permanent asphalt quad-oval intermediate speedway.
 The race took the scheduled 328 laps to complete.
 Depending on fuel mileage, Wood Brothers Racing driver Morgan Shepherd would manage to conserve enough fuel on the final green flag stint to take his fourth and final career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the top three, Morgan–McClure Motorsports driver Ernie Irvan and Penske Racing South driver Rusty Wallace would finish second and third, respectively.